Stephen D. Houston: Biography and career

 Stephen Douglas Houston was born in Chambersburg, Pennsylvania and was graduated from Carlisle High School.
 In 1976, he commenced undergraduate studies at the University of Pennsylvania in anthropology.
-From 1978–79 he spent a year as an exchange student at Edinburgh University, Scotland, where he participated in his first field trips, excavating Mesolithic and Neolithic bog sites in Offaly and Mayo counties, Ireland, and at a Bronze Age henge near Strathallan, Scotland.
+From 1978–79 he spent a year as an exchange student at Edinburgh University, Scotland, where he participated in his first field trips, excavating Mesolithic and Neolithic bog sites in counties Offaly and Mayo, Ireland, and at a Bronze Age henge near Strathallan, Scotland.

 Returning to Penn, Houston was graduated summa cum laude in 1980 with a B.A. in anthropology.
 He then entered the graduate studies program at Yale University, undertaking a Master of Philosophy (Anthropology) research degree, which was awarded in 1983.
 During this time he took a position of curatorial assistant at the Peabody Museum of Natural History, followed by a position as a teaching fellow at Yale.
 Specialising in archaeological and epigraphic Maya studies, Houston participated in several field trips recording Maya stelae and inscriptions in Guatemala, Belize, and Mexico (Bonampak), and he held the first of various research fellowships.

-After completing his M.Phil., Houston worked toward completing his Ph.D in anthropology at Yale, which was awarded (with Distinction) in 1987.
+After completing his M.Phil., Houston worked toward completing his Ph.D. in anthropology at Yale, which was awarded (with Distinction) in 1987.
 During this period he worked as an epigrapher on an archaeological project at the site of Caracol, Belize, and served as director on a project mapping the Dos Pilas site in the Petexbatun region, Pasión River, Guatemala, spending several months at a time in fieldwork for these positions.
 The work at Dos Pilas was expanded into his dissertation, The Inscriptions and Monumental Art of Dos Pilas, Guatemala: A Study of Classic Maya History and Politics.

 Before joining the Brown University faculty, Houston held the Jesse Knight chair at Brigham Young University.

 In 2008 the MacArthur Foundation named Professor Houston as a MacArthur Fellow and recipient of a 'genius' award.

 On 21 July 2011 Houston was awarded the Order of the Quetzal by the president of Guatemala in recognition of his contributions to the study of Maya culture and for promoting knowledge of ancient Mayan culture in the English speaking world.

 In 2018, he was appointed by the Library of Congress as the inaugural Jay I. Kislak Chair for the study of the history and cultures of the early Americas at the John W. Kluge Center.

+Houston is a member of the Editorial Advisory Board of the archaeology journal Antiquity.

 He is married to Nancy Dayton Houston and they have two children.